Albert Thomas (American politician)

-Albert Langston Thomas (April 12, 1898 – February 15, 1966) was a Democratic member of the U.S. House of Representatives for 29 years.
-From Houston, Texas, he was responsible for bringing the Johnson Space Center to Houston.
+Albert Langston Thomas (April 12, 1898 – February 15, 1966) was an American politician who served in the U.S. House of Representatives from 1937 until his death in 1966.
+A member of the Democratic Party, he was responsible for bringing the Johnson Space Center to Houston.

 Early life

 Thomas was born in Nacogdoches, Texas, on April 12, 1898, to James and Lonnie (née Langston) Thomas.
 He attended local schools, worked in his father's store, and served as a lieutenant in the United States Army during World War I before graduating from the Rice Institute and the University of Texas Law School.
 He married Lera Millard.
 Thomas was admitted to the bar in 1927, and he practiced law and served as Nacogdoches County Attorney before moving to Houston in 1930 to become Assistant United States Attorney for the Southern District of Texas.